The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: T-duality and the momentum amplituhedron for general (even) m

-Collections of $4k$-dimensional `BCFW' positroid cells of $Gr^+_{k,n}$ defined from physics were conjectured to triangulate $\mathcal{A}_{n,k,4}$.
+Collections of $4k$-dimensional `BCFW' positroid cells of $Gr^{\geq 0}_{k,n}$ defined from physics were conjectured to triangulate $\mathcal{A}_{n,k,4}(Z)$.
 The main results in the literature towards proving this conjecture can be found in \cite{Karp:2017ouj}.
-On the other hand, the corresponding collections of $(2n-4)$-dimensional `BCFW' positroid cells of $Gr^+_{k+2,n}$ were conjectured to triangulate an object $\mathcal{M}_{n,k,4}$ called `momentum amplituhedron', introduced recently by two of the authors in \cite{mamp}\footnote{In the paper, the momentum amplituhedron was denoted as $\mathcal{M}_{n,k}$, without the subscript `$4$'.}.
-Many properties of $\mathcal{M}_{n,k,4}$ have still to be explored and proven; however, there are many evidences for the following conjecture:
+On the other hand, the corresponding collections of $(2n-4)$-dimensional `BCFW' positroid cells of $Gr^{\geq 0}_{k+2,n}$ were conjectured to triangulate an object $\mathcal{M}_{n,k,4}(\Lambda,\widetilde\Lambda)$ called `momentum amplituhedron', introduced recently by two of the authors in \cite{mamp}\footnote{In the paper, the momentum amplituhedron was denoted as $\mathcal{M}_{n,k}$, without the subscript `$4$'.}.